Is American Dream changing?

 Historically, Americans like my Dad drove more miles in nearly every year between the end of World War II and 2004.
 My generation, the Baby Boomers, did the same, driving 85 percent more miles each year than in 1970.

 It was also a time of full employment, increasing wages, and an expanding system of roads and bridges throughout the country.
+The automobile was practically an object of worship, with more songs about our cars than our kids.

 Since then things have changed.
 Gasoline has exploded in price.
 At the same time, the nation's highways and infrastructure has crumbled and tolls have skyrocketed.
 Traffic has turned what was once a leisurely cruise through the bucolic countryside into endless delays, speed traps and detours.
 Many ex-urban communities have simply folded up as more Americans have moved closer to cities and public transportation.
 The Baby Boomers are retiring and many of them have or will be migrating to planned communities where cars have been replaced by golf carts and community vans.